-Complaint Inspections are unannounced; they are made without prior notice to the foster parent.
-The initial inspection will be conducted within 10 days of receipt of the complaint.
-The LPA will identify him/herself and explain the purpose of the inspection.
-Then the LPA will outline what he/she intends to do while in the home and how the foster parent can assist.
-While at the home, the LPA may conduct interviews, tour the home with the foster parent and review files.
+Complaint Inspections are unannounced; they are made without prior notice to the Foster Family Agency (FFA) or certified parent.
+An initial inspection will be made at both the FFA and the certified home within 10 days of receipt of the complaint.
+When arriving at the certified home, the LPA will identify him/herself and explain the purpose of the inspection.
+Then the LPA will outline what he/she intends to do while in the home and how the certified parent can assist.
+While at the home, the LPA may conduct interviews and tour the home with the certified parent.

-If possible, the LPA will make a determination and deliver findings before leaving the home.
-However, the complexity of complaints often necessitates further investigation.
 Before leaving, an exit interview will be conducted, which will outline the next steps in the investigation.